top of page

 open kitchen

-Born into a modernist architect’s family in Japan, Nana Koami is a bi-cultural, bi-lingual Architect licensed in California, based in the San Francisco Bay Area.
+Born into a modernist architect’s family in Japan, Nana Koami is a bilingual, bi-cultural architect based in the San Francisco Bay Area and licensed in California.

 Nana studied community design at Keio University’s Architecture and Urban Program, widely regarded as Japan’s leading private university.
-Her fully funded Master’s research in Tokyo contributed to developing design guidelines addressing elderly isolation amid urban development.
-This experience fostered her commitment to socially responsible architecture.
-Nana approaches design from an anthropological perspective, collaborating with users from diverse social and cultural backgrounds to create sustainable environments regardless of project scale.
+Her fully funded Master’s research in Tokyo focused on developing design guidelines addressing elderly isolation amid urban development.
+This experience shaped her interest in socially responsible architecture and the relationship between people, culture, and the built environment.

-Pursuing her passion for applied design, Nana completed a Master of Architecture at UC Berkeley’s College of Environmental Design in 2004, renowned for its focus on sustainable and socially conscious architecture.
-At distinguished award-winning firms, Nana designed projects across diverse architectural typologies—from intimate remodels and luxury residences to block-sized mixed-use developments.
+She later completed a Master of Architecture at the University of California, Berkeley’s College of Environmental Design in 2004, known for its focus on sustainable and socially conscious design.
+At award-winning firms in the Bay Area, Nana worked on projects across diverse scales and typologies—from residential remodels and custom homes to large mixed-use developments.

-Beyond architecture, Nana enjoys connection with nature, water sports, and yoga practice, and is passionate about the animal welfare, which subtly affect the holistic approach to her design.
+Outside of architecture, Nana enjoys time in nature, water sports, yoga practice, and animal welfare advocacy—interests that subtly inform her holistic approach to design.

 • LinkedIn